 Initial healthcare screening in Irish prisons is carried out on the day of reception by a nurse or medical orderly.
 A doctor is available for consultation, either in person or by telephone, to address any urgent clinical concerns arising in relation to a newly received prisoner.
-All prisoners are interviewed by both a nurse and a doctor and the IPS seeks to engage with them around any addictions they may have, be it in relation to illicit or prescription drugs or any alcohol addictions (Irish Prison Service 2011).
+All prisoners are interviewed by both a nurse and a doctor, and the IPS seeks to engage with them around any addictions they may have, whether in relation to addiction to illicit or prescription drugs or to alcohol (Irish Prison Service 2011).
 Prisoners who refuse a healthcare assessment are required to sign a disclaimer to this effect.
-Any person entering prison giving a history of opiate use and testing positive for opioids is offered a medically assisted symptomatic detoxification, if clinically indicated.
+Any person entering prison who gives a history of opioid use and tests positive for opioids is offered a medically assisted symptomatic detoxification, if clinically indicated.
 Prisoners who, on committal to prison, are engaged in a methadone substitution programme in the community will, in the main, have their methadone substitution treatment continued while in prison.